 How Natural Stone Is Elevating Universal Design and Aging in Place Spaces

-All photos courtesy of the Gary Sinise Foundation’s R.I.S.E.
-Program (Restoring Independence Supporting Empowerment).
-Learn more about the R.I.S.E. program here.
+All photos courtesy of the Gary Sinise Foundation.
+Learn more about the Foundation and its R.I.S.E.
+(Restoring Independence Supporting Empowerment) program here.

 Many older adults prefer to stay in their homes as they age and research studies support that they prefer to be surrounded by familiar routines and a community in which they feel connected.
 Aging in place, as the term is commonly referred, is linked to greater health and happiness among older adults, and there are a number of benefits, from it costing less than assisted living facilities to slowing the advancement of memory loss.
 Interior designers and architects are beginning to incorporate universal design into their plans and many are finding natural stone is a great way to soften the look of the space with its earthy colors and tones while creating accessible environments for everyone.